 Check the lease clause and house rules

-You want to point to the exact section: unauthorized occupants, pet policy, noise, parking, alterations, smoking, maintenance standards, HOA rules (if applicable), etc.
+You want to point to the exact section: unauthorized occupants, pet policy, noise, parking, alterations, smoking, maintenance standards, HOA rules, or another clear rule.

-If your lease language is vague (“keep the property clean”), you can still enforce it, but you’ll need clearer documentation (photos, inspection notes, neighbor complaints with dates/times).
+If your lease language is vague, you may still be able to enforce it.
+However, you’ll need stronger proof, such as photos, inspection notes, or neighbor complaints with dates and times.

 Verify with evidence, not assumptions

-A neighbor text like “they have three dogs now” is a starting point—not the finish line.
+A neighbor text like “they have three dogs now” is a starting point, not the finish line.
+Instead, look for facts you can save and explain later.

 Depending on the situation, verification can include: